Cost-Effective Strategies for Infectious Diseases: A Multi-Objective Framework with an Interactive Dashboard: Methods

+The infection cost is proportional to the total number of infections and is formulated as follows:

-where $\textrm{GDP}$ is the country’s total GDP, $\textrm{GDP}_{\textrm{MaxRed}}$ represents the maximum GDP reduction due to the transmission-reduction interventions, $C_{\textrm{H}}$ is the average hospitalization cost per infection, $f$ is the case fatality rate, and $\textrm{VSL}$ is the value of a statistical life.
-We formulated the cost functions from the equations (\eqref{eq08}-\eqref{eq10}):
+Here, $C_2$ represents the cost per infection, which incorporates both the average hospitalization cost ($C_{\textrm{H}}$) and the economic cost of mortality, calculated using the case fatality rate ($f$) and the value of a statistical life (VSL) \cite{CBA3,CBA4,CBA5,CBA_HospitalizationCost,CBA_ValueOfStatisticalLife}: